m2osw/cluck/README.md

 identifier.
 The final three leaders are the three nodes with the smallest identifier.
 To reach the concensus, the node with the smallest IP address is in charge of calculating the results of the election.
-There can be only one such node within the snaplock quorum.
+There can be only one such node within the `cluckd` quorum.

 Just in case, we include an election date parameter.
 The election with the largest election date wins.